 Dear Shareholders,

-The Board of Directors hereby submits the report of the business and
+The Board of Directors hereby submits the report of the business and operations of IBL

-financial statements, for the financial year ended March 31, 2024.
+statements, for the financial year ended March 31, 2025.

 CORPORATE OVERVIEW